Galaxy S26 Ultra will have built-in privacy display feature

-Last week has been pretty wild in the smartphone world.
-On one hand, we’ve had all the hype around the launch of the iPhone 17 series, and on the other, plenty of chatter about the Xiaomi 17 Pro and Pro Max redesigns (with those rear screens making headlines).
-Now it’s Samsung’s turn to step into the spotlight, as the Galaxy S26 Ultra has leaked in renders that give us our clearest look yet at the Korean giant’s next flagship.
-So, let’s dive in.
+The last two weeks have been big for major smartphone companies.
+On one hand, we’ve had all the hype around the launch of the iPhone 17 series, and on the other, plenty of chatter about the Xiaomi 17 Pro and Pro Max redesigns, with those rear screens making headlines.
+Now it’s Samsung’s turn to step into the spotlight, as the Galaxy S26 Ultra has now leaked in renders and other features in a pretty substantial amount that give us our clearest look yet at the Korean giant’s next flagship.
+So, let’s jump into this article, where i will discuss everything about the upcoming Samsung’s flagship: the Galaxy S26 Ultra.

 Samsung Galaxy S26 Ultra Rumors